 In December 2023, the Healey-Driscoll Administration and the Massachusetts Broadband Institute (MBI) at MassTech announced \$20 million in new grants through the state's Digital Equity Partnerships Program, which supports high-impact and scalable initiatives that reach residents most affected by the digital divide.
-Since then, MBI has detailed award increases in new press releases, further supporting these critical projects.

 As part of this funding announcement, the University of Massachusetts Lowell was awarded \$4 Million to spearhead a Digital Equity Partnership project covering the Gateway Cities of Leominster, Fitchburg, Lowell, Haverhill, and Lawrence, and more broadly across the many communities of the Merrimack Valley, Northern Worcester County and the North Shore.
 Through the funded partnership the UMass Lowell team will offer technical skills, a student digital navigators' model, project management resources, and procurement expertise.
 Specific outcomes will include deploying three neighborhood-scale mesh Wi-Fi networks, improving six public facilities with broadband service, creating a multi-tiered digital literacy and navigation initiative that establishes a regional help desk at UMass Lowell and advances new digital literacy programs, distributing 1,200 new or refurbished devices; and finally, providing outreach at six community-based organizations to promote individual of adoption the Federal Communication Commission's, Affordable Connectivity Program.

-Several aspects of the UMass Lowell Digital Equity Partnership Program, including Wi-Fi Access Initiative, Public Space Modernization Initiative, Digital Literacy Initiative, Device Distribution and Refurbishment Program, and Education, Outreach & Adoption Program, aim to serve several Gateway Cities including Fitchburg and Leominster, as well as other parts Northern Worcester County within the Montachusett Region.
+Several aspects of the UMass Lowell Digital Equity Partnership Program including, Wi-Fi Access Initiative, Public Space Modernization Initiative, Digital Literacy Initiative, Device Distribution and Refurbishment Program, and Education, Outreach & Adoption Program are aimed to serve several Gateway Cities including Fitchburg and Leominster, as well as other parts Northern Worcester County within the Montachusett Region.